 Even if you follow all measures for prevention, you still may get bitten or stung by an insect.
 If you are bitten, follow these steps:

-- Check the site and remove any bugs or stingers if they are still on your skin.
+- Check the site of the bite/sting and remove any stingers or insects if they are still on your skin.

-- Sanitize the area with warm water and soap.
+- Sanitize the affected area with warm water and soap.